canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

     snap:
       mypackage:
-        - min: 0.0
+        - min: 1234
-          max: 1.0
+          max: 2345
+          channel: 2.0/stable
-        - min: 4.0
+        - min: 3456
-          max: 5.0
+          max: 4567

-In the above example *mypackage* must have a revision between 0.0 and 1.0 or 4.0 and 5.0 inclusive.
+In the above example *mypackage* must have a revision between *1234* and *2345* or 3456 and 4567 inclusive.
+If *mypackage* revision is between *1234* and *2345* it must also be from channel *2.0/stable*

 Cache keys:

+  * channel - channel of each installed package
   * package - name of each installed package
   * revision - revision of each installed package